 How Men Should Dress on the Golf Course: Looking Sharp Without Trying Too Hard

-Whether you’re out for a casual round with friends, a weekend getaway, or a networking day on the course, how you dress says a lot before you even hit your first shot.
+Golf isn’t just a game — it’s a chance to show up looking sharp while you move freely.
+Whether it’s a casual round with friends, a weekend getaway, or a networking day on the course, your outfit says a lot before you even tee off.

 2. Keep It Classic

 Golf weather can change fast.
-A lightweight sweater or vest is a great way to layer without feeling bulky.
-Bonus: neutral colors make layering effortless and keep your look polished.
+A lightweight sweater or a quarter-zip is a smart way to layer without bulk.
+Neutral colors make it easy to mix and match while keeping your look polished.

 6. Respect the Dress Code